What Is ALS: Everything You Need to Know About Lou Gehrig's Disease

 What is ALS?
 This question is at the top of the minds of many people worldwide.
 Amyotrophic lateral sclerosis is the full form of ALS.
 It is a progressive neurodegenerative medical condition that affects nerve cells in the brain and the spinal cord.
 It is also known as Lou Gehrig’s disease.
 Some people also call it Lou Gehrig disease.

-Physicist Stephen Hawking Suffers From ALS
+Physicist Stephen Hawking Suffered From ALS

 The onset of this medical condition is very subtle.
 It is so subtle that usually its symptoms are overlooked.
 Early symptoms of Lou Gehrig’s disease may include tight muscles, difficulty in swallowing, cramps, fasciculations, stiff muscles, slurred speech, muscle weakness affecting an arm or a leg, nasal speech or difficulty in chewing.
 Usually, death occurs three to five years after symptoms begin.